A guide to help potential contributors develop their skills.

 - It’s and its: it’s is an elision of it is denoting identity, its denotes ownership/possession

-- Jargon: always prefer everyday language, employing an explanation if necessary
+- Jargon: always prefer everyday language, employing an explanation (or a link to an unbiased external explanation) if necessary

-- Money: write millions or billions in full the first time, with a space e.g. $64 million, then subsequently as an abbreviation, without a space e.g. $64m
+- Money: write millions or billions in full, with a space e.g. $64 million, except in exceptional circumstances

 - Names: usually employ both first and last names but usage varies depending on context and people involved